adobe-commerce/partner-day-accs/README.md

     cp env.dist .env
     ```

     Then configure the `.env` file with all the information required.
-For reference, the provided [sample .env file](./lab/starter-kit/env.sample).
+For reference, the provided [sample .env file](./lab/starter-kit/env.sample) shows how the file will look after configuration is complete.

     - To find the values for the OAuth config variables, click **OAuth Server-to-Server** in the Developer Console Workspace overview page for the Stage workspace.